| DTC Data Sheet | |

 Common Causes

-- Open circuit in the left front wheel speed sensor harness: A broken conductor or pulled terminal stops the module from receiving a valid wheel speed signal.
+- Open circuit in the left front wheel speed sensor circuit: A broken wire, pulled terminal, or internal sensor open stops the module from seeing a valid speed signal.

 Diagnosis Steps

-- Verify ABS/ESC controller powers and grounds with voltage-drop testing under load.
-Command the ABS pump/motor or cycle an output if the scan tool allows it.
-Measure ground drop to battery negative while the load runs, and keep it under 0.1V.
-Also check the B+ feed drop from battery positive to the module feed while loaded.
+- Verify ABS/ESC module power and ground with voltage-drop testing under load.
+Command the ABS pump or cycle solenoids with the scan tool if available.
+Measure ground drop from module ground to battery negative while the circuit operates, and keep it under 0.1V.

-- Inspect the left front wheel speed sensor connector closely.
-Check for water tracks, green corrosion, bent pins, and spread terminals.
-Perform a light tug test on each wire at the connector body.
-Repair terminal tension issues before you test deeper.
+- Inspect the left front wheel speed sensor connector and terminals.
+Look for water intrusion, green corrosion, bent pins, and terminal spread.
+Lightly tug each wire at the back of the connector to catch a broken conductor under the insulation.

 Possible Fixes

-- Repair chafed, pinched, or broken wiring in the left front wheel speed sensor circuit and restore proper harness routing and retention.
+- Repair open, shorted, or chafed wiring in the left front wheel speed sensor circuit and secure the harness to prevent repeat rubbing.

-- Replace the left front wheel speed sensor only after confirming power/ground integrity and verifying the circuit and signal.
+- Replace the left front wheel speed sensor only after circuit checks and signal verification prove the sensor cannot produce a stable output.

 Can I Still Drive With C0035?